P1ntas/Large-Scale-Software-Development/factsheets/team3/jose_sousa.md

-# Factsheet for Tómas Martns
+# Factsheet for José Sousa

 ## Sprint 0